Getting started with App Runner

 Step 1: Create an App Runner service

-In this step, you create an App Runner service based on the example source code repository that you created on GitHub as part of Prerequisites.
+In this step, you create an App Runner service based on the example source code repository that you created on GitHub or Bitbucket as part of Prerequisites.
 The example contains a simple Python website.
 These are the main steps you take to create a service:

 -